Code MedDRA Terms

 Result

-The system will search for the reported event within the MedDRA dictionary and any preconfigured MedDRA Synonyms.
+The system searches for the reported term within the MedDRA dictionary and any preconfigured MedDRA Synonyms.
 If a match is found, the MedDRA term and code appear below the field.
 To clear the term, select Clear Selection.

 meddra-auto-code